XiaoLinZzz/Distributed-Dictionary/README.md

 # Dictionary Server and Client

-This is an assignment for the course **COMP90015: Distributed Systems**.
+This repo is an implementation of the assignment for the course **COMP90015: Distributed Systems**.
 The details can find in the [Assignment1.pdf](Assignment1.pdf)

 ---